 So, each week the English department at St. John’s will be setting students a new prompt to inspire them to write during these difficult times.
 At the end of each week, we will choosing the best entry and – with the winning student’s permission – we will be publishing it here for other students, parents and staff to read and enjoy.
 At the end of all this, the English department will be producing an anthology of all the weekly winners- a testament to look back on how the world stood still for a while.

-Find out about the our art competition for St John’s Marlborough students – Design a book cover!
-See our Latest News article.
+View the finalists’ submissions in our art competition for St John’s Marlborough students – Design a book cover!
+Design a Book Cover Competition Finalists and Winners

 Week 6 Task